bruhmaad/intro_cpp_games/README.md

 # terminal_cpp_game
-Terminal Based Game with multiple puzzles etc. to practice C++.
+Terminal Based Game with multiple puzzles to practice C++.

 I am writing this during my introductory C++ class to become comfortable with what I am learning.
 There is an introductory menu, with multiple options: